Visits, gifts, greeting cards ( now by email) are a good part of the holiday experience. How can we love everyone all at once? I don’t know.

 But Luke’s gospel makes visiting a part of the Christmas mystery.
 Mary goes into the hill country to visit her cousin Elisabeth after she hears the angel’s message.
-They meet, not just to trade family news and pass the time together, but to share faith.
+They meet, not just to trade family news and pass the time together, but they share faith.

 They’re two believers who reveal to each other the mystery hidden within them in their unborn children.
 And they rejoice in their common gift.

-So let’s visit each other and give our gift.
+So we visit and give our gift.